FamilyAlbum vs Remento (2026)

 Choose Remento if:

-• You have one specific person whose life story you want to record on video
+• You have one specific person whose life story you want to capture over a 52-week guided cycle

-• You want a printed book at the end
+• A printed hardcover book at the end is the deliverable you actually want

 Choose Memory Murals if: